 What is Pet Screening?

-In the same manner that you’ll screen renters before allowing them inside your property, the same rationale is applied with pet screening.
+In the same manner that you’ll screen renters before allowing them inside your rental property, the same rationale is applied with pet screening.
 You’ll need to review the background of the pet or engage the services of a third-party provider to do so.
 It’s vital to know about the health, the pet’s behavior, and personality of the pet before welcoming them into the rental unit.

 Pet Screening Process